duyhho/stretch_visual_servoing/README.md

 depth_img = cv2.rotate(depth_img, cv2.ROTATE_90_CLOCKWISE)
 ```

+## IMPLEMENTED

+Add depth camera open cv window - completed, the depth value is pretty accurate.

+what small camera attached to the head camera does? - This smaller camera is an Arducam 1MP RGB camera with a wide-angle lens and global shutter.
+It is primarily useful when operating the robot remotely, as we will see in an upcoming Web Interface Demo tutorial.

+Understand the Coordinate System: The (x, y, z) values displayed on the ball are its position in meters.
+Investigate how these coordinates relate to the robot's movement. - I changed the code to make the head camera as the origin.
+These coordinates are relative to the robot's base_link (the center of the robot at the floor), not the camera.
+We know this because the script transforms the point to the base_link frame.The camera is lotated 90 degrees counter clockwise by default.

 ## Next Steps

-Understand the Coordinate System: The (x, y, z) values displayed on the ball are its position in meters.
-Investigate how these coordinates relate to the robot's movement.

-Note: These coordinates are relative to the robot's base_link (the center of the robot at the floor), not the camera.
-We know this because the script transforms the point to the base_link frame.
+Improve resolution

 Improve Performance: To reduce lag, especially over Wi-Fi, research how to use compressed image topics (e.g., subscribing to /camera/color/image_raw/compressed) instead of the raw image stream.

+## OPTICAL TERMS
+cx_k, cy_k - The Optical Center

+fx, fy - The Focal Length

+### CameraInfo.K
+msg.k[0] is fx

+msg.k[2] is cx_k

+msg.k[4] is fy

+msg.k[5] is cy_k

+### CameraInfo.P - similar to CameraInfo.K with stream version